-(a) Definition: For purposes of this section, a residential project fence means a wall or fence erected around a residential subdivision (but not individual lots) or development of ten or more dwelling units.
+(a) Definition: For purposes of this section, a residential project fence means a wall or fence erected around a residential subdivision (but not individual lots) or development of ten or more dwelling units. (b) A residential project fence or wall:

-(b) A residential project fence or wall: (1) May be a maximum height of eight feet around the perimeter of the project upon a finding by the development services director that the fence does not interfere with vehicle visibility requirements (see section 34-3131) at traffic

-(2) May include architectural features such as columns, cupolas, fountains, parapets, etc., at a height not to exceed twice the fence or wall height provided they are compatible with the project and abutting properties.
-(3) Required or optional residential project walls must be landscaped on the exterior side (between the wall and the abutting property or street right-of-way) with a minimum of five trees per 100 lineal feet and shrub hedges, within a minimum plantable width of seven and one-half feet located on the exterior side of the wall or fence. a.
-Hedges must be planted and maintained so as to form a 36-inch high continuous visual screen within 1 year after time of planting.
+(1) May be a maximum height of eight feet around the perimeter of the project upon a finding by the development services director that the fence does not interfere with vehicle visibility requirements (see section 34-3131) at traffic (2) May include architectural features such as columns, cupolas, fountains, parapets, etc., at a height not to exceed twice the fence or wall height provided they are compatible with the project and abutting properties.
+(3) Required or optional residential project walls must be landscaped on the exterior side (between the wall and the abutting property or street right-of-way) with a minimum of five trees per 100 lineal feet and shrub hedges, within a minimum plantable width of seven and one-half feet located on the exterior side of the wall or fence.

-b.
+a.
+Hedges must be planted and maintained so as to form a 36-inch high continuous visual screen within 1 year after time of planting. b.
 Trees adjacent to a right of way must be appropriately sized in mature form so that conflicts with overhead utilities, lighting and signs are avoided.
 The clustering of trees and use of palms adjacent to the right of way will add design flexibility and reduce conflicts.
 (4) Must be constructed to ensure that historic water flow patterns are accommodated and all stormwater from the site is directed to on-site detention/retention areas in accordance with the SFWMD requirements.
-(5) May not be permitted until proper documents have been recorded providing for the maintenance of the project a.
-Excavation depth may exceed 12 feet, to a maximum of 20 feet, if the water depth does not penetrate any impervious soil or rock layer.
-For all lakes deeper than 12 feet, a "Deep Lake Management Plan" must be submitted and approved prior to development order issuance.
-The Deep Lake Management Plan must address long-term management strategies for the lakes greater than 12 feet in depth that include, at a minimum, the following:
+(5) May not be permitted until proper documents have been recorded providing for the maintenance of the project fence and landscaping.
+Section 10-329.
+Excavation.

+lake deeper than 12 feet must be submitted prior to development